himbeles/MotionProvider/README.md

 The function `handleMotion` in the `sink` closure is executed on every `MotionData` object sent by the `MotionProvider`.

+Also, the `MotionProvider` is an ObservableObject which has a published property `motion` that updates the ObservableObject.
+This dynamic property can directly be accessed in SwiftUI.

 ### Stopping the Motion Provider